konstantinfoerster/pihole-ansible/README.md

 * DNS Server is per default set to 1.1.1.1 Cloudflare (DNSSEC)
 * The password can be configured within `host_vars/raspberry.yml`

-## Upgrade Pi-hole version
+## Update Pi-hole version

 1. Check https://github.com/pi-hole/pi-hole/releases for the latest version
 2. Change `pihole_tag` inside `group_vars/all.yml`to the new tag
-3. Run: `ansible-playbook  main.yml --tags upgrade`
+3. Run: `ansible-playbook  main.yml --tags update`